 Parents/Guardians are asked to provide their child with a daily snack and lunch.
 Ordering hot lunch is an option.
-Lunch times vary depending on the day and the grade of the child, but generally lunch begins between 12:30 and 12:50 p.m.
-Monday through Thursday, and between 11:20 a.m. and 11:40 a.m. on Friday.
+Lunch times vary depending on the day and the grade of the child, but generally lunch begins between 12:35pm and 12:55pm Monday through Thursday, and between 12:05pm and 12:25pm on Friday.
 Students in grades K-4 will eat lunch first and then have lunch recess, and students in grades 5-8 will have lunch recess first and then eat lunch.
 This practice allows our play spaces to have fewer students using those areas which will make for safer play and greater access to play equipment.